totopoloco/pull-image-push-aws/README.md

 The workflow is triggered manually by selecting the workflow in the Actions tab in the GitHub repository.

 <img src="doc_elements/github_actions.jpeg" alt="GitHub Actions" width="400px"/>

-### Behind the scenes

-##### Short description of the workflow
-The workflow will pull an image from the Docker Hub repository and push it to the AWS ECR repository.

-##### Detailed description of the workflow
-The workflow is triggered manually by selecting the workflow in the Actions tab in the GitHub repository.
-When the workflow is triggered, the following steps are executed:
-- The workflow will pull the image from the Docker Hub repository
-- The workflow creates the configuration files for the image in the `config` directory
-  - The configuration files are `functionalAccounts.json` and `proposalTypes.json` and `.env`
-- The workflow will add the files to the image
-  - functionalAccounts.json
-  - proposalTypes.json
-  - .env
-- The script will commit this new modified image
-- The script will authenticate to AWS
-- The script will push the image to the AWS ECR repository

-### ECR repository
-The resulting image will be stored in the ECR repository in the AWS account as shown in the image below.